ads63/UsefulInfo/OOP.md

 ## inheritance - child inherits parent's functionality
 ## encapsulation - encasulate entity's properties & methods in single entity, hide internal realization, provide external interface
 ## polymorphism - different realizators of interface can be processed similarly
+## abstraction - separation of the contract and its implementation using interfaces/protocols or abstract classes

 # SOLID
 ## Single responsibility: 1 class = 1 responsibility